 At the time we were first investigating adoption options, we kept hitting road blocks.
 Like the agency was closed or they only did closed adoptions.
 We wanted at the very least a semi-open adoption.
 Continue reading →

-This guest post is by Madeleine Melcher, an adoptive mother and author.
+This guest post is by Lisa Raymond, an adoptive mother andadoptee.

 I am the proud momma to three children who are the loves and joys of my life.
 My darlings all came to me through adoption.

 Having been adopted myself, I somehow felt prepared as my husband and I began the process ourselves.
 What I learned was, I wasn’t.

 Some things were much harder than I expected and others could have been easier had I known a little more.
 It took me a lot of tears and banging my head against a proverbial wall to figure some of it out.

 More of it I realized as a Monday morning quarterback, looooong into the process.
 It is actually pretty amazing that I made it through one adoption, much less three, with all my hair (I can’t say the same for my husband) and most of my sanity.
 Continue reading →

 In open adoption, you get to choose the adoptive parents for your baby.